ArthurHub/Android-Image-Cropper/README.md

 ## License
 Originally forked from [edmodo/cropper](https://github.com/edmodo/cropper).

-Copyright 2016, Arthur Teplitzki 2013, Edmodo, Inc.
+Copyright 2016, Arthur Teplitzki, 2013, Edmodo, Inc.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this work except in compliance with the   License.
 You may obtain a copy of the License in the LICENSE file, or at: